litingyes/mdast-util-to-vnode/README.md

 ## When should I use this?

+> [!TIP]
+> Vue Markdown: the vue component for render markdown string, and support streaming for AI.
+[Learn more 👉](https://github.com/litingyes/vue-markdown)

 If you want to use Vue.js to render mdast, use it.
 It is especially useful when you want to render streamed MarkDown strings in AI application development.

 ## Install